Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 ---

-## User views

-- Different database users have a different requirements for the database
-- A **user view** defines what is required of a database system from the perspective of a particular job role (such as manager or supervisor) or enterprise application area (such as marketing or human resources)
-- Each user view defines from its own perspective **what data is held in the database** and **what the user will do with the data** (user transactions)
-- We need to able to manage **multiple user views** during the design process
-- There is three main approaches to solve this problem: the **centralised**, the **user view integration** and the **combined approach**

----

-## Managing multiple user views

-- With the **centralised approach**, we first merge requirements for all user views into a **single set of requirements** and then create a **single data model** that represents all user views
-- With the **user view integration approach**, we first create **a separate data model** for each user view and then merge these data models into a **single data model**
-- With the **combined approach**, we first, merge some user views and then continue with user view integration approach
-- Out of these three approaches, the user view integration approach is preferred when the system is more complex and there are significant differences between user views

----

 ## Entity-relationship modeling

 - **Entity-relationship modeling** (ER) is a conceptual database design approach to visually represent the data structures and their relationships within a system